yandex/CMICOT/README.md

 *--just-binarize POOL,MAP*

 Output binarized pool and feature-bin map for the pool indicated in `--pool VAL` instead of doing feature selection.
 Please provide filenames where pool and map should be stored separated by a comma.
-This option could be combined with `--binary-pool` and `--map`, if your purpose is to make a binary dataset (possibly with continuous target) even more binary.
+This option should not be combined with `--binary-pool` and `--map`.